VaclavElias/stride-website-next/wiki/Content.md

 ### Steps

+**Note:** This guide assumes you are already familiar with updating files in GitHub.

+1. Go to the [Stride Website GitHub](https://github.com/VaclavElias/stride-website-next) repository.
+1. Locate the file you wish to edit.
-1. Go to the [Stride Website GitHub repository](https://github.com/VaclavElias/stride-website-next) and click on the `Edit this page` button on the top right corner.
+1. Click the `Edit this file` (pencil) icon in the top right corner.
+1. If prompted, fork the repository by clicking `Fork this repository`.
+1. Make your changes to the file, then write a brief commit message describing the changes.
-1. Make your changes and click on `Propose changes` button.
+1. Click on the `Propose changes` button.
-1. Click on `Create pull request` button.
+1. On the next screen, click the `Create pull request` button.
-1. Click on `Create pull request` button again.
+1. Provide a title and description for your pull request, and click on `Create pull request` again.
 1. Wait for the review and merge.

 ## Major Updates